instructure/canvas-alexa-lambda/README.md

 experience (and the easiest to track requests/problems), clone and run [Canvas-lms](https://github.com/instructure/canvas-lms) locally.
 This process will help you keep the default host in the `.lambda-dev-example`.
 Then, visit your users settings (`<host>profile/settings`) to create an access token and paste it into the `.lambda-dev` file.

-After that you should be able to run the `devScript.sh` with the intent you would like to test:
+After that you should be able to run the `devScript.sh` with the intent you would like to test.
+A list of possible intents can be found in `intents.json`:

 *Docker*

-`docker build -t alexaLambda`
+`docker build -t alexalambda .`
-`docker run -it --rm alexaLambda ./bin/devScript.sh <intentName>`
+`docker run -it --rm alexalambda ./bin/devScript.sh <intentName>`

 *local*